When two devices connect, they need to agree on two key things: speed and duplex mode.

 So far, we have seen how auto-negotiation ensures devices always agree on the same speed and duplex.
 But when these parameters are configured manually, mistakes can occur.

-A speed mismatch happens when both ends of the link are configured with different speeds.
+A speed mismatch occurs when the configurations at both ends of the link have different speeds.

 Figure 9 – Manual Configuration Speed Mismatch